 Stephanie has also done retreats with Leigh Brasington (jhana teacher), Ruth Denison, and other wonderful teachers - and she does at least 1-2 self-retreats a year in solitude in nature.
 Steph has also actively participated in Native American ceremonies such as weekly sweatlodge ceremonies & the Hanblechia (Vision Quest ceremony.)

 Stephanie has a psychology degree from Duke University and a Masters from the Yale School of Drama – and has worked as a professional actress for over 3 decades.
-Steph now also teaches & coaches actors in Los Angeles - in addition to teaching graduate film directors at the Art Center School of Design in Pasadena, CA where she is an Associate Professor Adjunct.
+Steph has coached actors for 25 years, and for 15 years was an Associate Professor Adjunct at the Art Center School of Design in Pasadena, CA, where she taught graduate film directors how to work with actors.